Sni3rs/PlexStarCleaner/readme.md

 ## Deployment

 This application is designed to be deployed as a Docker container.
-See the official guide for instructions on deploying to systems like Unraid.
+For Unraid, use the provided template or install via Community Applications once available.